 Hello again Sasquatch Fans of All Ages…

-This is Chapter Six of Sasquatch Tracker’s Historical Bad Boys.
-If you are just joining us, we have been studying violent encounters various people have had over the years with the wild men of Alaska.
-Be sure to use the archives links in the right margin to read up on what we have covered so far.
+Welcome to Chapter Seven of Sasquatch Tracker’s Historical Bad Boys.
+We’re still studying violent encounters that various people from around the great state of Alaska have had with wild men.
+If you’re just joining us, be sure to use the archives links in the right margin and read up on what we have covered so far…

 Godspeed, loyal readers…